szaumoor/ZS_ShadowdancerOverhaul/README.md

     - Critical chances improve by 5% for 2 rounds after critically hitting (non stackable).
   - **Shadow Maze**: vanilla HLA, but save vs. spell penalties improve with level (to -5 at level 28, -6 at level 36, and -7 at 44 if level is uncapped) and its duration does not depend on enemy inteligence: the number of rounds it lasts is randomized between 5 to 14.
 Additionally, it uses the visual effects from Ether Gate (and removes the delay of Maze), which are frankly much better looking.
 After returning from the pocket, living creatures feel weak, taking a -2 penalty to most combat related stats, as well as movement speed, STR and DEX.
 Can be taken unlimited times.
   - **Shadow Twin**: vanilla HLA, but the duration is the correct 2 turns (currently bugged at 1 turn).
 Additionally, the bugs in 2.6.6 that prevent the use of Detect Traps/Illusions and Hide in the Shadows were fixed, though Simulacrums can't summon a shadow.
 Can be taken unlimited times.
-  - **Shadow Form**: Same, but it also makes your invisibility undispellable for its duration, and it makes you resist also 50% of ALL damage for 5 rounds, since it's meant to mimic 50% displacement i.e. 50% of the attacks should miss (and damage reduction, but damage reduction is implemented very differently in NWN/NWN2).
-Can be taken unlimited times.
+  - **Shadow Form**: Same, but:
+    - It makes your invisibility undispellable for its duration
+    - It makes you resist +50% of ALL damage for 5 rounds, not just physical damage (mimics displacement).
+    - +4 AC is added, mimicking NWN
+    - Regenerate 1 HP per second while the effect is active
+    - Can be taken unlimited times.

 **Feats**
 These exist only so they are implemented if ToF or any other Feat mod is installed.
 The implementation of this depends on the authors of such mods.